 Horns, tails, or both will add $25 to the price of each shutter panel.

-To order wooden exterior shutters with horns and tails, specify the full shutter height from the top of the horns to the bottom of the tails.
+To order wooden exterior shutters or PVC shutters with horns and tails, specify the full shutter height from the top of the horns to the bottom of the tails.
 If only tails are being ordered, measure from the top of the shutter to the bottom of the tails.
 In the comments section of the order form notate which panels need “horns”, “tails”, or “both horns and tails”.
 The typical length is 2″, but they can be made up to 4″.